Ereiarrus/ComplementsBotPy/README.md

 #### ComplementsBot chat only

-Say these commands in my channel chat here:
+Say these commands in my channel chat (https://www.twitch.tv/complementsbot):
 - !joinme - I will join your channel
 - !leaveme - I will leave your channel
 - !about - Learn all about me